JGarnica22/PSlab/HowTo's/Howto_Use_Cluster_NordIII.md

 Unloads the first module (oldmodule) and loads the second module (newmodule)

-For instance, these are the commands to be done to use fastqc and STAR 2.4.1c.
-First, we purge previously loaded modules by `module purge` in case they might interfere with other modules.
-Then we load the needed modules.
+For instance, these are the commands to be done to use `fastqc` and `STAR 2.4.1c`.
+First, we remove previously loaded modules by `module purge` in case they might interfere with the current modules.
+Then we load the needed modules:

 ````
 module purge